 As a member of AFS, it’s important for you to understand that there is a difference between the Society and its Units.
 Where the units work on a local or expertise level, the Society encompasses the whole she-bang and offers the greatest benefits.
 Only with a Society membership can you receive Fisheries magazine each month, have free access to all the journals, receive great discounts on AFS books, receive huge discounts on Annual Meeting registration, and more.

-Students play a critical role in the American Fisheries Society, representing the next generation of fisheries professionals charged with conservation of aquatic ecosystems throughout the United States and the world.
+Students and early career professionals play a critical role in the American Fisheries Society, representing the next generation of fisheries professionals charged with conservation of aquatic ecosystems throughout the United States and the world.
 The path from fisheries student to professional is an exciting educational journey.
 It’s a time when students define their future and acquire critical skills for professional success.But navigating the educational roadmap is no easy task.
-We encourage AFS students to use the diverse resources at their disposal to live their professional dreams.
+We encourage AFS students and early career professionals to use the diverse resources at their disposal to live their professional dreams.

 How do I get involved?

-Students can get involved in the AFS in many ways:
+Students and early career professionals can get involved in the AFS in many ways:

 - Write – Whether it’s original research, popular literature, or a “Student Angle” article in Fisheries, publishing your writing is a phenomenal way to get involved in the AFS.
 Publications are the currency of science and a gateway to employment.
 Talk with your faculty advisor and fellow students about ways to get your writing published.

-- Engage with the Student Subsection of the Education Section (Subsection) – The Subsection is an association of AFS students and young professionals throughout the United States and Canada.
+- Engage with the Student and Early Career Professional Subsection of the Education Section – The Subsection is an association of AFS students and early career professionals throughout the United States and Canada.
 Members work closely with the Education Section to improve fisheries education and foster communication among fisheries educators, employers, students, and the public.

 - Get active in a Student Subunit – Many universities with fisheries programs have Student Subunits of the American Fisheries Society.
 Subunits are operated by officers (e.g., President, Vice President, Secretary, Treasurer) and work to promote fisheries conservation, professional development of members, and public education.
 Talk with your faculty advisor and fellow students about getting involved.